theleveragedguess/algorist/part_1/chapter_5/README.md

 __Two-Coloring Graphs__

-The _vertex-coloring_ problem seeks to assign a label (or color) to each vertex of a graph such that no edge links any two vertices of the same color.
-The goal is to use as few colors as possible.
+The _vertex-coloring_ problem seeks to assign a label (or color) to each vertex of a graph such that no edge links any two vertices of the same label.
+The goal is to use as few labels as possible.
 A graph is _bipartite_ if it can be colored without conflicts while using only two colors.
 Bipartite graphs are important because they arise naturally in many applications.
 Consider the "had-sex-with" graph in a heterosexual world.
 We can augment breadth-first search so that whenever we discover a new vertex, we color it the opposite of its parent.
 We check whether any nondiscovery edge links two vertices of the same color.
 Such a conflict means that the graph cannot be two-colored.
 Otherwise, we will have constructed a proper two-coloring whenever we terminate without conflict.